 - spend the time it takes to refine, simplify and perfect things.
 We love doing this.

-Each organisation can then customise it for their specific circumstances by their own resource spending say one hour on what makes their organisation different.
+Each organisation can then customise it for their specific circumstances using their own resources and spending the smallest amount of time possible (say one hour) on what makes their organisation different from the rest.
 Each organisation will have saved nine hours of time and the outcome will be much better at a lower cost of compliance.
-Your resources should be customising things for your organisation because they know your organisation.
+Your resources should go towards customising things for your organisation, and not having to start from scratch.
 They should not have to spend the time to create something from the ground up.

 In other words, Michalsons should focus on what is common whilst your resources should focus on your bespoke or unique requirements – the things that make your organisation different.

-This is why we created the Michalsons POPI Compliance Programme – it is a way for lots of organisations across many sectors to take practical effective action to comply with POPI at the lowest cost.
+This is why we created the Michalsons Data Protection Compliance Programme – it is a way for lots of organisations across many sectors to take practical effective action to comply with data protection law at the lowest cost.
 We’re passionate about it because we believe the outcome will be that organisations will protect the personal information of data subjects (for example, our parents, siblings or children) and therefore they’ll be protected from harm.
 The programme is exclusively for organisations that we think should participate.
 If you’d like to participate, please apply.